dosipod/SrWiki/WLED-Custom-effects.md

 * all other functions can be found in the WLED code

-## implementation of variables and functions
+## Implementation of variables and functions
+Technical details about external variables and functions can be found in arti_wled.h.
+Look for arti_external_function, arti_set_external_variable and arti_get_external_variable.
+Some examples:
 ![Function implementation](https://github.com/MoonModules/WLED-Effects/blob/master/Images/Function%20implementation.PNG?raw=true)

-See arti_wled.h

 ## Current limitations
 (which will be added in the future)